sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 - Additional system-related configuration and functionality
 - Quality control

+Here are common package managers in Linux:
-dpkg`: The `dpkg` is a tool to install, build, remove, and manage Debian packages.
+- `dpkg`: The `dpkg` is a tool to install, build, remove, and manage Debian packages.
 The primary and more user-friendly front-end for `dpkg` is aptitude.
-`apt`: Apt provides a high-level command-line interface for the package management system.
+- `apt`: Apt provides a high-level command-line interface for the package management system.
-`aptitude`: Aptitude is an alternative to apt and is a high-level interface to the package manager.
+- `aptitude`: Aptitude is an alternative to apt and is a high-level interface to the package manager.
-`snap`: Install, configure, refresh, and remove snap packages.
+- `snap`: Install, configure, refresh, and remove snap packages.
 Snaps enable the secure distribution of the latest apps and utilities for the cloud, servers, desktops, and the internet of things.
-`gem`: Gem is the front-end to RubyGems, the standard package manager for Ruby.
+- `gem`: Gem is the front-end to RubyGems, the standard package manager for Ruby.
-`pip`: Pip is a Python package installer recommended for installing Python packages that are not available in the Debian archive.
+- `pip`: Pip is a Python package installer recommended for installing Python packages that are not available in the Debian archive.
 It can work with version control repositories (currently only Git, Mercurial, and Bazaar repositories), logs output extensively, and prevents partial installs by downloading all requirements before starting installation.
-| `git`      | Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.
+- `git`: Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.

+BOOKMARK

-Debian-based Linux distributions use the `APT` package manager.
+Debian-based Linux distributions use the APT package manager.
 A package is an archive file containing multiple ".deb" files.
-The `dpkg` utility is used to install programs from the associated ".deb" file. `APT` packages together all of the dependencies needed to install a program.
+The `dpkg` utility is used to install programs from the associated ".deb" file.
+APT packages together all of the dependencies needed to install a program.

 See repository characteristics by viewing the `/etc/apt/sources.list` file.